NFL to examine overtime format, but any changes could face uphill climb

 Those opposed to changes argue that the team that begins overtime on defense merely has to keep its opponent out of the end zone to extend the game.

-Meanwhile, NFL rule-makers always have been wary of extending games too long because of injury risks and because teams must recover to play their following games; in the postseason, that consideration would apply only to the winning team.
+Meanwhile, NFL rulemakers always have been wary of extending games because of injury risks and because teams must recover to play their following games; in the postseason, that consideration would apply only to the winning team.
 There has been reluctance to go to a college-style overtime format in which teams alternate possessions from a predetermined yard line.

 “There’s a health and safety aspect,” one of the people with knowledge of the deliberations said this week.
 “There’s a ‘next game’ aspect.
 There’s the aspect of keeping special teams in it, keeping field position in it.”